 The property pane can be used to show and modify the properties of model objects.

-.
-If you modify the properties, the modified properties become the current properties, and Tekla Structures uses them the next time you create an object of this type.
+If you modify the properties, Tekla Structures uses the new properties the next time you create an object of the same type.

 Modify surface properties

 - If the property pane is not open, double-click the surface to open the Surface properties.

 For example, you can define the surface type and whether you want the surface to be cut by the holes in the part or pour object.

 If you want to use the surface for defining a specific concrete cover thickness for rebar sets at this part face or pour object face, set Type to Concrete cover and then enter the value in the Concrete cover box in the Rebar set section.